Opening

 Post category Ski

-Color code for ski slopes: Everything you need to know to be well prepared
+Colour codes for ski runs: All you need to know to be prepared

 Our aim?
-To help you prepare for your stay in Méribel-Mottaret, Les 3 Vallées or elsewhere, by deciphering all the secrets of color markings.
-No more hesitations when faced with a piste map!
+To help you prepare your trip to Méribel-Mottaret, Les 3 Vallées or further afield, by decoding the secrets of the coloured signs.
+Gone are the days of scratching your head in front of the piste map!

-• The technical specifics of each color and their hidden pitfalls
+• The technical specifications for each colour and any hidden traps

-• Indicators to help you move up to the next level at the right time
+• The indictators to help you progress to the next level at the right time

-This knowledge helps you avoid unpleasant surprises and optimizes your pleasure on the slopes.
-In fact, our 3 Valleys packages to suit all levels!
+Understanding this topic will help you avoid unpleasant surprises and optimise your enjoyment on the slopes.
+In addition, our 3 Vallées ski passes can similarly adapt to all levels!

-What are the differences between the colors of the ski slopes?
+What are the differences between the coloured ski runs?

 Initiation